Give us a call & talk to our travel experts to help plan your adventure trip !

 Chandrashila peak (4,130m) is situated in the Garhwal Himalayan range, Chamoli District, Uttarakhand.
-Chandrashila trek is an easy gradient trail which starts from village Chopta (3,000m) takes you to Tungnath temple and further to the Chandrashila summit (4,130m).
-Chandrashila trek trail is rich in flora & fauna, lakes and meadows full of fresh snow in winter.
+Chandrashila trek is an easy gradient trail which starts from vilage Chopta (3,000m) takes you to Tungnath temple and further to the Chandrashila summit (4,130m).
+The trek trail is rich in flora & fauna, lakes and meadows full of fresh snow in winter.
 The scenic beauty of Chandrashila is unbelievably beautiful.
 The grassy slopes when covered with snow make an ideal ski course and provide lot of fun & adventure.

 Why Choose Deoria Tal – Chandrashila Trek